igormcoelho/vastjson/README.md

 Definitely, do NOT use this library, if that's your case.

+## How is this implemented?

+Currently, it uses the [nice json library from nlohmann](https://github.com/nlohmann/json).

 ## Known Issues

 Right now, this is already used on practice for very large databases!